 Then, work your way towards higher surfaces.
 Play with different heights and see how high you can comfortably go–have fun with it!

-So, go through these three different jumping progressions and get started right now!
-Add these exercises in one to two times per week and you’ll almost immediately notice:
+So, go through these 3 different types of jumping exercises and get started right now!
+Add these exercises one to two times per week and you’ll almost immediately notice:

 You might not be Superman, but you’ll certainly feel more like him the next time you tackle your next run.
-It’s time to get jumping!
+It’s time to get running and jumping!

 Ready to conquer new personal records and get in the best shape ever?
 Download the new TRE mobile app today!